U0241 Lost Communication With Headlamp Control Module A

 It is assumed that you have access to a code reader at this point, as you may have been able to access the codes up until now.
 See if there were any other DTCs related to bus communication or battery / ignition.
 If so, you should diagnose them first, as misdiagnosis is known to occur if you diagnose the U0241 code before any of the underlying codes are thoroughly diagnosed and corrected.

-If the only code you get from other modules is U0241, try accessing HCM-A. If you can access codes from HCM-A then code U0241 is either intermittent or memory code.
-If the HCM-A cannot be accessed, then code U0241 set by other modules is active and the problem already exists.
+If the only code you get from other modules is U0241, try accessing the HCM-A. If you can access the codes from the HCM-A, then the U0241 code is either intermittent or a memory code.
+If you can't access the HCM-A, then the U0241 code set by other modules is active and the problem already exists.

-The most common failure is a circuit failure that results in a loss of power or ground to the headlight control module a.
+The most common fault is a circuit fault that results in a loss of power or ground to the headlamp control module a.

 Check all fuses supplying HCM-A on this vehicle.
 Check all the reasons for HCM-A. Locate grounding attachment points on the vehicle and make sure these connections are clean and secure.
 If necessary, remove them, take a small wire bristle brush and baking soda / water solution and clean each one, both the connector and the place where it connects.